contentstack/webhook-listener/README.md

 ## Contentstack Webhook Listener

+Contentstack DataSync lets you sync your Contentstack data with your database, enabling you to save data locally and serve content directly from your database.
+It is a combination of four powerful modules that is [DataSync Webhook Listener](https://github.com/contentstack/webhook-listener), [DataSync Manager](https://github.com/contentstack/datasync-manager), [DataSync Asset Store Filesystem](https://github.com/contentstack/datasync-asset-store-filesystem), DataSync Content Store — [Filesystem](https://github.com/contentstack/datasync-content-store-filesystem) and [MongoDB](https://github.com/contentstack/datasync-content-store-mongodb).

 The Contentstack Webhook Listener is an HTTP web server used to notify the module when a webhook is triggered.
-As soon as the webhook is triggered, the data synchronization process begins by notifying the specific module, that is, DataSync Manager
+As soon as the webhook is triggered, the data synchronization process begins by notifying the specific module, that is, DataSync Manager.

 ## Prerequisite